Apr. 29, 2020

 Biology, Pre-Health Professions

-Kia Beza’s childhood desire to be a hero, combined with her love for life and science, cemented her path in medicine.
+Kia Baeza’s childhood desire to be a hero, combined with her love for life and science, cemented her path in medicine.
 After leaving her competitive high school, which focused on providing health professions experiences and education, she entered St. Edward’s and hit the ground running.
 In 2017, Kia took on several leadership roles with the university’s Orientation program.
 She worked as an Orientation Leader and Campus Involvement Team Leader to acclimate incoming students to the traditions and environment of our university.
 This valuable experience taught her how to navigate through awkward situations.

 Meagan Biscamp ’19